 Return pan used to cook vegetables to high heat and add 4 tsp. olive oil.

 Add steak strips to hot pan.
 Stir occasionally until browned, 3-5 minutes.

 Finish the Dish

-Add vegetables, ¼ cup water, garlic sesame sauce, half the sambal, half the sesame seeds (reserve remaining for garnish), and a pinch of salt to pan.
+Add vegetables, ¼ cup water, garlic sesame sauce, half the sambal, and half the sesame seeds (reserve remaining for garnish) to pan.
 Stir to combine.
-Taste, and add remaining sambal if desired.
+Taste, and add remaining sambal and a pinch of salt, if desired.